Ramattra

-Ramattra is a character who first appeared in the 2022 video game Overwatch 2, a Blizzard Entertainment–developed first-person shooter.
+Ramattra is a character who first appeared in the 2023 video game Overwatch 2, a Blizzard Entertainment–developed first-person hero shooter.

 Conception and development

 In 2017, lead concept artist Qui Fang was developing designs for Overwatchs "Null Sector", a villain group of sentient robots called omnics.
 While working on them, one in particular stuck out to him and the development team: a "pharaoh" type unit intended to be a lieutenant.
 Deciding he would make a great playable character for the game, they chose to develop him further.
 Early planned concepts were designed to keep an Egyptian theme, and his abilities were based around wielding nanites resembling sand.
 However, as they developed the character into a leader and protector of his people, later iterations leaned into shepherd and nomadic archetypes, giving him a large crooked staff as a main design point.
 While the staff was originally intended to have a lantern of nanites suspended from it, they simplified it visually into a swirling orb.

 During development they realized they needed to give the character "size and mass" to be able to fulfill his intended role as a "Tank" type of character visually as well as functionally, so they gave him a secondary form called "Nemesis".
 The "form" is actually a sort of suit that encases his actual body, with early concepts having sand envelop his body fully to make him significantly larger.
 The finalized design incorporated a large secondary set of arms extending from his shoulders, with his original arms crossed over his chest to help him look further intimidating.
 His multiple arms in this mode were inspired by earlier concepts of fellow Overwatch character Zenyatta, whose design was also inspired by religious archetypes of multi-armed figures.